 1. Host mother’s toilet paper trip

-On a language course you normally stay in host families, and so did we.
-We had just arrived to our new home, and the travelling had made me calling for nature really badly, so the first thing I did was going to the bathroom.
+On a language course you normally stay with host families, and so did we.
+We had just arrived at our new home, and the travelling had made me calling for nature really badly, so the first thing I did was going to the bathroom.
 For number two, you know.